nijoe1/fil-docs-local/smart-contracts/developing-contracts/hardhat.md

 PRIVATE_KEY= <YOUR PRIVATE KEY>
 ```

+{% hint style="info" %}
-> **Note:** Always be careful when dealing with your private key.
-Double-check that you're not hardcoding it anywhere or committing it to Git.
+Always be careful when dealing with your private key.
+Double-check that you’re not hardcoding it anywhere or committing it to Git.
 Remember: anyone with access to your private key has complete control over your funds.
+{% endhint %}

 4. Get the addresses associated with the private key from Hardhat: